Kutztown Golden Bears: Field Hockey

+The Kutztown University field hockey team is led by head coach Marci Scheuing, who has served in that role since 2013.
+She was named the PSAC Coach of the Year in 2015.
+Betty Wesner was named the NFHCA Division II coach of the year in 1997, the NHFCA South Region Coach of the Year in 2007, and the PSAC coach of the year in 1988, 1997, 2004 and 2007.
+In 2019, Kutztown advanced to the NCAA Division II national semifinals before falling to eventual champion West Chester.
+The team finished as the NCAA Division II runner-up in 1997.
+Kutztown has been a perennial nationally ranked powerhouse in the PSAC and Division II field hockey the past many seasons.
+In 2023, the Golden Bears won the NCAA Division II Field Hockey National Championship, defeating East Stroudsburg University by a score of 2–1.
+This was Coach Scheuing's and the university's first national title.

 Football

 The Kutztown University football team is led by coach Jim Clements.
 Clements led the Golden Bears to the 2021 PSAC East title and PSAC championship.
-Kutztown also made its deepest NCAA DII Championship tournament run in program history, reaching the national quarterfinals.
+In 2023, Kutztown made its deepest NCAA DII Championship tournament run in program history, reaching the national semifinals.
 Clements came to Kutztown after serving as the head coach at Division III Delaware Valley College for eight years.
-He is the winningest coach in Delaware Valley history with an overall record of 66–24 from 2006–13, including a perfect 10–0 regular season in 2011.
+He is the winningest coach in Delaware Valley history with an overall record of 66–24 from 2006 to 2013, including a perfect 10–0 regular season in 2011.
 He earned four Middle Atlantic Conference (MAC) championships (2008–11) and three NCAA second round appearances (2009–11).

-A notable Kutztown victory came in 2006 and was the first game to be played at night at Kutztown's Andre Reed Stadium after lights were installed in the stadium and the team's season-opener, a 27–10 win over Clarion.
+In 2006, in the first game played at night at Kutztown's Andre Reed Stadium following the installation of lights at the stadium, Kutztown defeated Clarion in a 27–10 win.

 PSAC Players of the Year from Kutztown, since 1985: